 When you find a rock, in the shape of the map of Australia!
 I wonder how this would have been formed, in this corner of Narooma.
 Interesting isn’t it?

 Nepean river quietly flowed down below, through the forest, in the Blue Mountains National Park.
 The Valley spread endlessly, from one end to another, till the horizon.
 The hike to Rock Lookout is easy, but the views are hard to forget.

-Gerringong is a poetry in itself, the kind of beautiful that immediately transfers into a smile and is reflected in the twinkle of the eyes.
-Although, it can get cold and extremely windy here.
+Gerringong is a poetry in itself, the kind of beauty that is immediately acknowledged by a smile and is reflected in the twinkle of the eyes.
+Although, it does get cold and extremely windy here.
 The sound of crashing waves echo around the rollings hills, while the wind carries the hustle of the trees.

 Participating in Bar-a-thon by Blog-a-rhythm.